 Justin Sterritt provides strategic leadership in shaping the City's annual budget and five-year capital plan.
 He also supervises the Office of Budget Management, coordinates executive policy decisions and annual funding plans, and represents the administration on budgetary matters.

-Prior to joining the Walsh Administration, Sterritt spent three years with the Massachusetts House Committee on Ways and Means, most recently as Budget Director.
+Prior to joining the City of Boston, Sterritt spent three years with the Massachusetts House Committee on Ways and Means, most recently as Budget Director.
 As Budget Director, Sterritt oversaw the analysis, development and execution of the House of Representatives' annual State operating budget.
 Sterritt directed a staff that reviewed, analyzed, and recommended funding for $40 billion in state spending and revenue.

 Before joining House Ways and Means, Sterritt served three years in policy and finance roles for the Commonwealth of Massachusetts.
 At the Executive Office for Administration and Finance (A&F), the state agency charged with managing the Commonwealth's finances, Sterritt was responsible for the fiscal and policy recommendations of the Early Education, K-12, Local Aid, and Higher Education systems.
 Prior to A&F, Sterritt served in the Executive Office of Housing and Economic Development on state and local infrastructure projects, and public financing for economic development initiatives throughout the Commonwealth.